Skip to Content

 An electric bike in a field

-Use Pedal Assist Instead of the Throttle
+1. Use Pedal Assist Instead of the Throttle

-Using the throttle uses more energy than pedal assist.
+The throttle uses more energy than pedal assist.
 This is because the motor does all of the work for you when you use the throttle.
 This drains your battery faster.
+When you use pedal assist, you’re doing part of the work.
+This conserves energy and extends your range.

-Accelerate Gently
+2. Accelerate Gently

 Faster acceleration uses more energy.
 This is because it requires more force to accelerate a given mass quickly.
+To improve your range, accelerate gently.
+This will conserve energy.

-Pedal As You Accelerate
+3. Pedal As You Accelerate

 With an e-bike with a throttle, you can choose to use the throttle to accelerate.
 This is easier on your knees but reduces your range.

-Keep Your Tires Inflated to the Recommended Air Pressure
+4. Keep Your Tires Inflated to the Recommended Air Pressure

 To improve range, make sure to keep your tires at their recommended pressure.
 You can find the recommended pressure on the side of your tires or in your e-bike’s owner’s manual.
-For most e-bikes

-Reduce Wind Resistance
+5. Reduce Wind Resistance

+There are a few ways to go about this.
 One way to reduce drag is to wear aerodynamic clothing such as a cycling jersey and bib shorts.
 These are designed to keep you aerodynamic.
 Baggy clothing creates drag.

 You can also install aerodynamic handlebars, such as drop bars or aero bars.
 These allow you to crouch down lower which reduces the surface area exposed to the wind.
 This also reduces wind resistance.

-Coast Whenever Possible
+6. Coast Whenever Possible

 There are plenty of opportunities to coast.
 Whenever you’re approaching a stop light or stop sign, stop pedaling and start coasting.
 Allow yourself to slow down naturally.
 Of course, you can also coast down hills.
 Let gravity do the work for you.
-When you see a beautiful view, coast for a minute to take it in.

-Avoid Rough Terrain
+7. Avoid Rough Terrain

 To improve your range, stick to smooth roads, trails, and paths as much as possible.
 If you see a pothole or bump in the road, try to ride around it instead of over it.

-Try to Ride in the Optimal Gear
+8. Try to Ride in the Optimal Gear

 Your range will still improve if you ride in the optimal gear, even if you ride a hub motor e-bike.
 This is because the right gear allows you to pedal more efficiently.
 Your pedal assist will be more efficient if you can pedal in the optimal gear.
-This will conserve energy.

 An e-bike parked next to a lake